This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this Oven Roasted Sausage, Peppers, Onions and Potatoes, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Sheet Pan Sausage, Peppers, Onions and Potatoes in the Oven
+Sheet Pan Sausage, Peppers and Potatoes

 Ingredients